jimlinx/jimlinx.github.io/README.md

 ## About Me

-I'm a software engineer with a passion for building scalable systems and exploring cutting-edge AI technologies.
-My expertise spans full-stack development, cloud infrastructure, and system automation.
-I'm particularly interested in integrating large language models into production environments to solve real-world problems.
+I'm a QA automation engineer with interests in developing small tools.

 Currently exploring opportunities with **Claude on Google Vertex AI Model Garden** to build intelligent applications that leverage state-of-the-art AI capabilities in enterprise cloud environments.